evgenyneu/evgenii.com/app/blog/_posts/2014-02-26-making-borrowed-content-viral.md

 ---
 layout: blog_post
-title: "Podcast Digest: get 100 million uniques in 7 months with 'borrowed' content.
+title: "Get 100 million uniques in 7 months with 'borrowed' content.
 WOW"
 meta_description: "Short summary of ViperChill podcast about the strategy of making high-traffic web sites by showing content from other sites and promoting it on Facebook."
+tags: podcast-digest
 ---

 **Source:** [ViperChill podcast](http://www.viperchill.com/podcast/), episode from Feb 23, 2014.